 Group 2: HCBS In Lieu of a Nursing Facility

-Group 2 covers the same population, adults 65+ or adults 21+ with a physical disability who meet NF Level of Care, but delivers services in the community: at home, in an assisted living facility, or in a small group residential setting.
+Group 2 covers people age 65 and older, and people 21 and older who have one or more physical disabilities as defined in the TennCare rule, who meet NF Level of Care but receive services in the community instead: at home, in an assisted living facility, or in a small group residential setting.

 Group 3: At Risk of Nursing Facility Placement